 Protecting the health and wellbeing of our community while providing a great on-campus experience.

-After weeks of quarantine, we are beginning our return to campus plans and we are excited to look ahead to the fall semester!
-We are making deliberate plans to open safely this fall.
-It will take all of us working together to take precautions to protect our health as well as the health of others in our community.
-This fall will not be a “normal” semester, but it will be a wonderful experience!
-We are confident that each of us is willing to do whatever we need to do to bring our community back to campus this fall.
+We have had a good fall semester and we are excited to look ahead to the spring semester!
+We are making deliberate plans to open safely again in the spring.
+This fall it took everyone in the Lipscomb community working together to take precautions to protect our health as well as the health of others in our community to remain open in person and we did it!
+Again, this spring will not be a “normal” semester, but it will be a wonderful experience!
+We are confident that each of us is willing to do whatever we need to do to bring our community back to campus again this spring.